 Committed to helping women have a healthy and strong pregnancy for themselves and their babies

-In life we face obstacles nearly every day, including health and fitness challenges.
-Work, having children, a sedentary lifestyle, family obligations, aging, and disease can often seem like barriers to achieving optimal health and feeling good.
+In life we face obstacles nearly every day, including health and fitness challenges, unexpected problems in pregnancy, etc. Work, having children, a sedentary lifestyle, family obligations, aging, and disease can often seem like barriers to achieving optimal health.

-Pregnancy is often the best opportunity for women to begin a new health routine that benefits both mom and baby.
-Mind-to-Size uses an inside-out method of understanding how we can reclaim our goals from self-sabotage using our mind and body.
+Pregnancy is often the best opportunity for women to begin a new health routine that benefits both mom and baby and it doesn’t have to be time consuming or hard.
+Small adjustments to a pregnant woman’s lifestyle can make a big difference in her comfort level, overall health (of both her and her baby), and in delivery and recovery.
 Mind-to-Size’s head coach, Julia Broome, guides women in creating a healthy body that is primed and ready for pregnancy, strong and comfortable throughout pregnancy, recovers quickly post-delivery, and maintains it for life.

 Why Prenatal and Postnatal Health are Important:

 Many families notoriously struggle with weight management and associated diseases in an endless cycle, one generation after the next.
 Healthy adaptations during the most formative years (i.e., during pregnancy, infancy, and childhood) are effective in eliminating this destructive pattern in families.

 Beyond reducing unwanted weight and the presence of disease, it is crucial to note that regular exercise, wholesome foods, plentiful sleep, and stress reduction, prime a woman’s body for pregnancy, delivery, and a swift return to her pre-pregnancy body.
 Recent and compelling studies outline the differences among pregnant women who regularly engage in exercise and other healthy practices from those who don’t.
 Examples range from influencing dietary preferences in children, to genetic expression in children, and beyond.